Average Weather at Corpus Christi, NOLF Cabaniss Field Naval Outlying Field Texas, United States

 Best Time of Year to Visit

 To characterize how pleasant the weather is at Corpus Christi, NOLF Cabaniss Field Naval Outlying Field throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Corpus Christi, NOLF Cabaniss Field Naval Outlying Field for general outdoor tourist activities are from early March to mid May and from mid October to late November, with a peak score in the first week of April.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Corpus Christi, NOLF Cabaniss Field Naval Outlying Field for general outdoor tourist activities are from early March to early May and from mid October to late November, with a peak score in the first week of April.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Corpus Christi, NOLF Cabaniss Field Naval Outlying Field for hot-weather activities is from late April to early June, with a peak score in the second week of May.